Suspension - Definition, Examples, Types, Properties, FAQs

 Oral suspension

-The oral suspension means suspension for oral delivery made up of undissolved particles of one or more medicinal substances combined with a liquid carrier
+The oral suspension means suspension for oral delivery, made up of undissolved particles of one or more medicinal substances combined with a liquid carrier

-Difference between colloid and suspension
+Difference between a colloid and a suspension

 Colloids